renja-g/pacer/README.md

 Dynamic request pacing with a fixed window that spreads requests evenly over the window and adapts after idle periods.

+## How it works

+This pacer uses a fixed window and dynamically recalculates spacing based on how much time remains in the current window.

+- The window length is `Per` (default 1s).
+Each window allows `rate` requests.
+- When `Take()` is called, the pacer shifts the window forward if the current time is past the window end, resetting per-window counters.
+- It computes `requestsLeft` and `timeLeft`, then uses `interval = timeLeft / requestsLeft` to keep the remaining requests evenly spaced over the remaining time.
+- The next target time is `lastRequest + interval` (clamped to now); the caller sleeps until that target.
+This means spacing adapts if the caller was idle.
+- `WithSlack(n)` allows up to `n` requests per window to skip the spacing delay (still respecting the max requests per window), which helps absorb small bursts without drifting the overall window limit.

+`TakeBurst()` enforces the total per-window limit but does not spread requests;
+use it when you only need a hard cap per window and don't care about even spacing.

 ## Usage

 ```go